 Step 2: Priming

-The task of painting your ceiling will be made a lot easier if you take the time to prime the ceiling with a coat of latex paint primer.
+Do you need to prime the ceiling before painting?
+Painting ceilings will be much easier if you take the time to apply a coat of latex paint primer using a brush.
 This is particularly important if your ceiling has stains.

 Step 3: Painting the ceiling

-Ceilings can be quite sizeable, so it is always a good idea to paint in sections with a roller.
+Ceilings can be quite sizeable, so it is always a good idea to paint them in sections with a roller.
 Work in small grid-like sections that will keep the edges wet.
-This allows you to see your progress, making it easier to achieve an even coat.
+This allows you to see your progress and achieve an even coat.

-If you have a smooth ceiling, a low nap roller is best, if your ceiling is textured, use a roller with a 1/2-inch nap.
-Start in a corner, roll slowly and overlap the rows.
-Never roll directly over your head and vary the direction of your rolling.
+If you have a smooth ceiling, a low nap roller is best.
+When doing a textured ceiling paint project, use a roller with a 1/2-inch nap.
+Start in a corner, roll slowly, and overlap the rows.
+Never roll directly over your head, and vary the direction of your rolling.
 Repeat these actions for each section, rolling out and blending with the cut-in edge.

-If you happen to make a drip or spatter, clean it with a damp rag straight away before the paint dries.
+If you make a drip or spatter, clean it with a damp rag immediately before the paint dries.

 Step 4: Second coat and clean up

-Before applying your second coat, allow the first coat of paint to thoroughly dry, then apply the second coat in one direction.
+Before applying your second coat, allow the first coat of paint to dry thoroughly, then apply the second coat in one direction.

 How to clean paint rollers and brushes

-- Take all of your paint rollers, brushes, and paint trays to the laundry sink and clean them with warm soap and water
+Take all your paint rollers, brushes, and paint trays to the laundry sink and clean them with warm soap and water.

-- Squeeze out as much of the paint as you can
+Squeeze out as much of the paint and excess water as you can.

-Here are a few extra tips that will make your life easier when learning how to paint a ceiling:
+Here are a few tricks and tips that will make your life easier when learning how to paint a ceiling:

-- If you are learning how to paint a textured ceiling, do a test roll first to make sure nothing falls off, a paint sprayer can help if something does
+If you are learning to paint a textured ceiling, do a test roll first to ensure nothing falls off.
+A paint sprayer can help if something does.

-- if you need to paint a really high ceiling, hire a professional
+If you need to paint a really high ceiling, hire a professional painter.

-- Take as much care painting your ceiling as you do with any other wall, just because it is seen less that does not make it unseenDavid Pisnoy
+Take as much care painting your ceiling as you do with any other wall.
+Just because it is seen less does not make it unseen.

 If you’re thinking about using the same colour paint for your ceiling and walls, first consider the type and size of the room.
 For small rooms, a darker paint colour for the ceiling and walls will make things feel more intimate.
 A lighter colour for the walls and ceiling will make the room feel bigger and more modern.